tucats/ego/LANGUAGE.md

 and a value to store in that integer.
 Because the value is passed by pointer, the value of `destination` is the address of the value `55`.
 The `setter` function overwrites that with the parameter passed (in this case, the value `42`).
-The result is that the value of x has now been chnaged by the function, and the value printed will be "42".
+The result is that the value of x has now been changed by the function, and the value printed will be "42".

 This is the only way a function can change a parameter value.
 By default, a value (such as `source` in the example above) gets a copy made and that